 - If you are adventuring by yourself, you can wear the backpack on your front if your cat gets nervous.
 That way you and your cat can both keep an eye on each other, and you can pet and reassure your kitty if needed.

-Our Top Cat Backpack Carrier Recommendations
+Best Cat Backpack Carrier Recommendations

 The PetAmi Deluxe